vereluca/uiglaciology/content/4-UIdaho.md

 - As you later travel in and out of the US, you I-20 becomes an essential travel document.
 Make sure you always have an up to date physical copy with you.
 - If you have questions, concerns, or at just generally stressed out during the process, contact Tim, the [graduate admissions office](mailto:gadms@uidaho.edu) or the [International Programs Office](ipo@uidaho.edu).
 All will be more than happy to provide support.

+## Taxes

+You will be paying both _state_ and _federal_ taxes on your US-based TA and/or RA income.
+As an international student, you are considered a _non-resident_ for tax purposes.
+Typically, the university will withhold a percentage of your stipend each pay period which goes towards paying your taxes at the end of the tax year.
+This withholding is just an estimation, though, and sometimes you will need to pay more on top of that or receive a _tax return_ if too much was withheld.
+Additionally, depending on the country you come from, you may have specific _tax treaties_ that modify the amount of taxs that you have to pay and your withholding settings.
+The University of Idaho offers a free subscription to a tax software (SprinTax, similar to TurboTax but for international people).
+While this  While neither your supervisor, HR, the department administrator, nor this website can legally give you any tax-related advice, the University of Idaho's School of Law holds a yearly **Tax Clinic** for international students.
+Once you are settled in, it is highly recommended that you do the following well in advance before taxes are due (usually mid-April of the next year):
+- Check the dates of --and attend-- the Tax Clinic (usually held a few months before taxes are due, ask IPO if you can't find info about this free clinic);
+- Check your W-4, i.e. your Withholding Certificate, to ensure that the right amount of money is being withheld from your stipend each month.
+Use any online tax extimator to estimate how much that will be on your first year, then use your first tax returns info to refine that for all next years.
+NOTA BENE: tax withholdings do not influence how much tax you owe, it simply allows you to avoid owing thousands of dollars all at once at the end of the year.

 ---